Virgil Goode: Virginia Senate

 Goode grew up as a Democrat.
 He entered politics soon after graduating from law school.
 At the age of 27, he won a special election to the state Senate from a Southside district as an independent after the death of the multi-term Democratic incumbent, William F. Stone.
 One of Goode's major campaign focuses was advocacy for the Equal Rights Amendment.
 Soon after being elected, he joined the Democrats.

 Goode was very conservative even by Virginia Democratic standards of the time.
 As such, he wore his party ties very loosely.
 He supported the tobacco industry, worrying that "his elderly mother would be denied 'the one last pleasure' of smoking a cigarette on her hospital deathbed."
 Goode ardently defended gun rights while also enthusiastically supporting L. Douglas Wilder, who later became the first elected black governor of Virginia.
 At the Democratic Party's state political convention in 1985, Goode nominated Wilder for lieutenant governor.
 However, while governor, Wilder cracked down on gun sales in the state.

 After the 1995 elections resulted in a 20–20 split between Democrats and Republicans in the State Senate, Goode seriously considered voting with the Republicans on organizing the chamber.
 Had he done so, the State Senate would have been under Republican control for the first time since Reconstruction (Republicans ultimately won control outright in 1999).
 Goode's actions at the time "forced his party to share power with Republican lawmakers in the state legislature," which further upset the Democratic Party.

 U.S. Senate elections

 1982

-Independent incumbent U.S. Senator Harry Flood Byrd Jr. decided to retire.
+Independent incumbent U.S. Senator Harry F. Byrd Jr. decided to retire.
 Goode ran for the seat, but lost the nomination, getting just 8% of the vote.
 Lieutenant Governor Richard Joseph Davis won the convention with 64% of the vote.
 Davis lost the general election by a two-point margin.

 1994

 He decided to run for the U.S. Senate again in 1994, to challenge incumbent Democratic U.S. Senator Chuck Robb in the Democratic primary.
 He angered much of the leadership of the Virginia Democratic Party during his second run.
-On June 14, Robb defeated Goode 58%–34%.
+On June 14, Robb defeated Goode 58% to 34%.